 I saw these impressive bronze sculptures at the final section of the 16th-century gallery, and took photos of two of them.
 Unfortunately I forgot to photograph of their labels, so I cannot say much about them.
 Consulting the National Portrait Gallery website doesn't help either.

-UPDATE: A dear friend has helped identify these as sculptures of Edward the Black Prince and Richard II.
+UPDATE: A friend has helped identify these as sculptures of Edward the Black Prince and Richard II.
 These were modern bronze replicas of older statues found around England.

 This portrait of the agriculturalist Robert Bakewell, by the artist John Boultbee was one of the most interesting in the section, mostly because it was a portrait of an animal as well as that of a man.
 The horse was very finely rendered, but neither John nor I could understand why the artist had depicted it with such large eyes.